AokoC/MahJourney/README.md

 The initial page for uploading problems.
 Here you can:
 - Fill in basic information like title, background, and game info.
-- Write the problem intro and explanation.
+- Write the question and explanation.
 - (Optional) Upload or paste an image.
 - (Optional) Set a custom difficulty level for future reference and filtering.
   - Default is 0.
 If set to 0, the difficulty will not be displayed in the practice interface or problem bank.